rasheed-01/Medical-Credential-Verification-System-Using-Blockchain/README.md

 - **Role-based Access Control:** Different roles (e.g., admin, staff, medical board) have different access levels and permissions within the system.

 ### Technologies Used:
-- Java Programming Language
+- Java Programming Language 🚀: Java provides the core foundation for developing the application logic and functionality.
-- Gson Library for JSON handling
+- Gson Library for JSON Handling 📋: Gson is used to handle JSON data serialization and deserialization, enabling efficient communication and data storage.
-- Blockchain Technology for secure data storage
+- Blockchain Technology 🔐: Blockchain is utilized for secure data storage and tamper-resistant record-keeping, ensuring the integrity and immutability of medical credential data.
-- Java Cryptography Architecture (JCA) for encryption and decryption
+- Java Cryptography Architecture (JCA) 🛡️: JCA is employed for cryptographic operations such as encryption and decryption, utilizing algorithms like AES (Advanced Encryption Standard) with 512-bit SHA encryption for enhanced security.
+- Digital Signature 📝: Digital signatures are implemented to provide authentication and integrity verification for medical credential documents, ensuring their validity and authenticity.
-- Apache Maven for project management and build automation
+- Apache Maven for Project Management and Build Automation 🛠️: Maven is used to manage project dependencies, configure build processes, and streamline the development workflow.